-FIGURE 16: Percentage of American Indian Women in New Mexico who Smoked Cigarettes Before Pregnancy and Resumed Smoking after Pregnancy (2000-2011).
+FIGURE 17: Percentage of American Indian Women in New Mexico who Smoked Cigarettes Before Pregnancy and Resumed Smoking after Pregnancy (2011-2014).

-Almost one-half (49%) of American Indian mothers who smoked cigarettes before their pregnancy (and quit during pregnancy), resumed smoking after pregnancy.
+Over one-third (36%) of American Indian mothers who smoked cigarettes before their pregnancy (and quit during pregnancy), resumed smoking 2-6 months after pregnancy.
 This data suggests that the maintenance of cessation following pregnancy remains an important public health challenge for American Indian women who smoked cigarettes prior to pregnancy.